In Listen, gain a deeper understanding of the emotional impact of your Search by viewing and adjusting the sentiment and emotion.

 As mentions are indexed, Listen will determine whether the text in each mention is positive, negative, or neutral.

-Sentiment analysis is based on AI research in the fields of Deep Learning and Natural Language Processing (NLP).
-Data scientists use Transformer Architecture Language Models (AI models famous for being able to suggest how any text should be completed) to determine sentiment in social text.
+Sentiment analysis is based on cutting edge AI research in the fields of Deep Learning and Natural Language Processing (NLP).
+Brandwatch's data scientists are pioneering the use of Transformer Architecture Language Models (AI models famous for being able to suggest how any text should be completed) to determine sentiment in social data.

-Models are pre-trained on billions of words and a deep knowledge of many languages, offering sophisticated understanding of context, slang, and dialects.
+Models are pre-trained on billions of words, to have a deep general knowledge of over 100 languages before being applied to sentiment analysis, offering a more sophisticated understanding of context, slang, and dialects.
 Some examples of how sentiment can be indicated are listed below:

 - Words (including misspellings)